Topics Map > Library

 You may also notice course markings for Zero Textbook Cost (ZTC) and Low Textbook Cost (LTC) materials.
 Please note that not all sections of a course may use the same course materials.

-Zero Textbook Cost (ZTC): This course uses open textbooks, library-licensed materials and digitally available materials that are free to students.
+• Zero Textbook Cost (ZTC): This course uses open textbooks, library-licensed materials, and digitally available materials that are free to students.
+These course materials are free for students but may have an institutional cost associated with them through segregated fees.

-Course Materials: Course materials in this class that are included in the zero textbook cost and low textbook cost designation include textbooks, journal articles, documents, eBooks, websites, software programs, apps, courseware packages, access codes to homework platforms.
+• Course Materials: Course materials in this class that are included in the zero textbook cost and low textbook cost designation include textbooks, journal articles, documents, eBooks, websites, software programs, apps, courseware packages, and access codes to homework platforms.
+Textbooks purchased through an Automatic Textbook Billing program, such as Follett's Inclusive Access program, are also included in this definition.

-Items that are not included in these designations are tools and supplies associated with lab courses (e.g. goggles, calculators, etc.) or art courses (e.g. paints, pencils, paper, etc.), and standard school supplies.
-Additionally, ancillary fees associated with lab courses, distance learning courses, and fees associated with inclusive access courses.
+Items that are not included in these designations are tools and supplies associated with lab courses (e.g., goggles, calculators, etc.) or art courses (e.g., paints, pencils, paper, etc.) and standard school supplies.
+Additionally, ancillary fees associated with lab courses and distance learning courses are not included in the course designations.

 Need Help?